 New construction managers are typically hired as assistants and work under the guidance of an experienced manager.

+Construction managers typically must have a bachelor’s degree, and learn management techniques through on-the-job training.
 Large construction firms increasingly prefer candidates with both construction experience and a bachelor’s degree in a construction-related field.
-While some individuals with a high school diploma and many years of experience in a construction trade may be hired as construction managers, these individuals are typically qualified to become self-employed general contractors.
+Although some individuals with a high school diploma and many years of experience in a construction trade may be hired as construction managers, these individuals are typically qualified to become self-employed general contractors.

 More than 100 colleges and universities offer accredited bachelor’s degree programs in construction science, building science, or construction engineering.
 These programs include courses in project control and management, design, construction methods and materials, cost estimation, building codes and standards, and contract administration.
 Courses in mathematics and statistics are also relevant.

 More than fifty 2-year colleges offer construction management or construction technology programs.
 An associate’s degree combined with work experience is typical for managers who supervise smaller projects.

 A few universities offer master’s degree programs in construction management.

 Jobseekers with a high school diploma and several years of relevant work experience may qualify to become a construction manager, although most are qualified to become self-employed general contractors.